panva/node-oidc-provider/docs/README.md

  - Client Credentials grant must only contain a single resource parameter.
  - During Authorization Code / Refresh Token / Device Code exchanges, if the exchanged code/token does not include the `'openid'` scope and only has a single resource then the resource parameter may be omitted - an Access Token for the single resource is returned.
  - During Authorization Code / Refresh Token / Device Code exchanges, if the exchanged code/token does not include the `'openid'` scope and has multiple resources then the resource parameter must be provided (or one must be resolved using the `defaultResource` helper).
 An Access Token for the provided/resolved resource is returned.
- - (with userinfo endpoint enabled) During Authorization Code / Refresh Token / Device Code exchanges, if the exchanged code/token includes the `'openid'` scope and no resource parameter is present - an Access Token for the UserInfo Endpoint is returned.
+ - (with userinfo endpoint enabled and useGrantedResource helper returning falsy) During Authorization Code / Refresh Token / Device Code exchanges, if the exchanged code/token includes the `'openid'` scope and no resource parameter is present - an Access Token for the UserInfo Endpoint is returned.
+ - (with userinfo endpoint enabled and useGrantedResource helper returning truthy) During Authorization Code / Refresh Token / Device Code exchanges, even if the exchanged code/token includes the `'openid'` scope and only has a single resource then the resource parameter may be omitted - an Access Token for the single resource is returned.
  - (with userinfo endpoint disabled) During Authorization Code / Refresh Token / Device Code exchanges, if the exchanged code/token includes the `'openid'` scope and only has a single resource then the resource parameter may be omitted - an Access Token for the single resource is returned.
  - Issued Access Tokens always only contain scopes that are defined on the respective Resource Server (returned from `features.resourceIndicators.getResourceServerInfo`).